Status messageActive context: kki_bg_colors_yellow

 You will have plenty of down time while your child participates in the study.
 You may bring a book, magazines, or work to occupy you for the day.
 We offer free wireless, so you may bring a laptop.

-We have a small kitchen with a refrigerator, microwave, and hot/cold water cooler.
-You may help yourself to water and coffee while you wait.
 Your child will be given a one hour break for lunch.
 You are welcome to bring your own lunch or visit the Johns Hopkins Hospital Cafeteria about two blocks away.
 The cafeteria offers pizza, burgers, sandwiches, salads, and a variety of other foods.
 It accepts cash, debit, or credit cards.

 After lunch, your child will participate in a practice MRI scan.
 We will give your child foam earplugs, slowly ease them back into the machine, and start the noises quietly on a CD player.
 Your child will either watch a movie or play a game as we gradually increase the scanner noises.
 After the practice scan, your child will either participate in a real MRI scan or finish paper and pencil testing.